Skip to main content

 factor: 1

-• If all retry attempts have been completed and the step fails or the condition was not met, your selection for Ignore failure will determine if the workflow fails or continues.
+If all retry attempts are exhausted and the step still fails or the condition is not met, the workflow behavior is determined by the Ignore failure setting, the workflow either fails or continues depending on your configuration.

-• Steps running in parallel will not move forward until all steps are finished retrying.
-If one step is continuously failing or not meeting its condition, all the parallel executions will wait until the attempts finish.
+Steps running in parallel will not advance until all parallel steps have finished retrying.
+If one step continuously fails or does not meet its condition, all parallel steps wait until that step's retry attempts are exhausted.

 Did this answer your question?